cidadededeus36/pixel_pepe_verifier/README.md

-# Discord Ordinal Verification Bot
+# Pixel Pepes Verifier Bot

-A Discord bot that verifies Ordinal ownership across multiple collections and assigns roles accordingly.
+A Discord bot that verifies Ordinal ownership for Pixel Pepes collections and assigns roles accordingly.

 ## Features

 - Verify Ordinal ownership using BestInSlot.xyz API
+- Magic Eden bio verification for wallet ownership
+- Interactive button interface for all commands
-- Automatic role assignment based on NFT holdings
+- Automatic role assignment based on Ordinal holdings
-- Periodic verification (every 30 minutes) to remove roles if NFTs are sold
+- Periodic verification (every 30 minutes) to remove roles if Ordinals are sold
 - Support for multiple collections
-- Slash command interface
+- Slash commands and buttons for easy interaction
 - Ephemeral responses for privacy

 ## Setup